Our uses of information

 The clinical professional who first sees you to discuss your needs will explain to you the information that they need to collect and process in order for us to assess your needs and commission your care and gain your agreement to engage with the process.
 In relation to processing of your personal data, we rely on the public task of the ICB to commission the Continuing Healthcare function for the population of Bristol, North Somerset and South Gloucestershire.
 GDPR Article 6(1)(e) and 9(2)(h) – management of health and social care services.

-The Funded Care Team have commissioned Midlands and Lancashire Commissioning Support Unit to undertake new assessments for the ICB.
+The Funded Care Team have commissioned UB Healthcare Ltd to undertake new assessments for the ICB.

 Safeguarding